🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Nielsen (2014)

-Silicon — nutritional importance for bones and connective tissue
+Silicon — nutritional significance for bone and connective tissue

 Journal of Trace Elements